 In February 2006, Susman Godfrey successfully defended Nevada Gold & Casinos, a publicly traded gaming company, in a suit brought against it by Rinaldo Corporation in Bakersfield, California, alleging tortious interference with contract and prospective economic advantage.
 The plaintiff sought more than $400 million in alleged damages.
 Following extensive briefing and oral argument, the Court granted Nevada Gold's motion for summary judgment on all claims.
 Nevada Gold was represented by Susman Godfrey attorneys Robert Rivera, Joe Grinstein, Nick Daum and Suyash Agrawal.

 In May 2006, after winning three motions to compel, Susman Godfrey settled a case for plaintiff Cannon Interests-Houston against Kinder Morgan Texas Pipeline, L.P.
 Susman Godfrey represented plaintiff Cannon Interests-Houston in this multi-million dollar breach of contract action, involving the natural gas industry.
-The case was settled for $4.25 million, of which 1/3 was paid in attorneys' fees.
+The case was settled for $4.25 million, with $2.83 million net to the client.
 The Susman Godfrey attorneys who worked on this matter were Erica Harris and Rick Hess.

 In June 2005, Susman Godfrey won a multi-million verdict in Florida State Court in the case of Florida Health Plan Holdings vs. HIP New York.
 The jury also found that punitive damages were warranted — a very unusual jury finding for commercial cases in Florida courts.
 The trial in Fort Lauderdale ran three and one half months.
 The case settled the day after this verdict — and during the second phase of the trial when the jury was considering the amount of punitive damages that were warranted.
 The confidential amount of the settlement was highly satisfactory to our client.
 Susman Godfrey attorney who worked on this matter were Ken McNeil, Jonathan Ross, and John Turner